UCF/UCF-Announcements-Django/README.md

 1. Install prerequisite packages:

-Podman/Docker is necessary.
-For installation instructions please refer to their relevant documentation.
+Podman is necessary.
+For installation instructions please refer to the relevant documentation [here] (https://podman.io/docs/installation).

 2. Ensure the podman machine is initialized